 Tip for managers: Nobody likes surprises – so give feedback regularly

-- The employee has clarity on what is expected and what can be done to improve performance
+- The employee understands expectations, and what can be done to improve performance

 - The manager is better able to align and motivate his or her people to high performance

 - The organization is better poised to achieve goals and business outcomes

 Look at it this way: When employees receive ongoing feedback about their performance, it shifts the focus from what isn't working (failure) to what does and will work (success).
 Managers need to prepare to give feedback that promotes development.

 When feedback is given openly and regularly between managers and their employees, it removes the fear factor because the lines of communication have been open.
 Employees already have some insight and understanding about where they stand in their performance and through that feedback, they should have already taken steps to develop in areas that needed more attention by pursuing prescribed or self-driven learning and development activities.

 That said, if you're in the position where you need to discuss tough topics or difficult feedback for the first time during the annual review, there are clear steps you can take to deliver negative feedback in way that prevents the performance conversation from getting sidetracked.

 Remember: a performance set-back or area of improvement shouldn't immediately be considered a "failure" – it's often an excellent and previously untapped opportunity for growth!